COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 The inpatient unit was specifically designed to meet the developmental and psychiatric needs of children and adolescents.
 We offer two separate programs to meet the distinct medical needs of children and teens — a 12-bed unit for patients aged 2-12 and a 14-bed unit for those aged 13-17.
 Working closely with pediatric specialists at Children’s National, we can also treat patients with other medical conditions on the psychiatric unit, including children with diabetes, HIV, and eating disorders.

-Children’s Research Institute supports medical research to improve understanding of various pediatric psychiatric disorders and to identify new therapies and treatments that will improve quality of life and outcomes for patients.
+Children’s National Research Institute supports medical research to improve understanding of various pediatric psychiatric disorders and to identify new therapies and treatments that will improve quality of life and outcomes for patients.

 For more information about Children’s research and how to enroll your child in a clinical study, speak with a member of your child’s primary physician or member of the care team.